MPC88/MC_SVWeModAnyShipDotCom/README.md

 Any, Independent, Miners, Traders, Pirates, Venghi, Rebels, Tecnomancers

 ArrayOfSSBonus
 One or more <SSBonus> sub-entries (from the list below) should be added.
-Different example values are shown for SB_FleetShipBonuses bonus and fleetshSB_ShipManufacturerBonus.
+Different example values are shown for SB_FleetShipBonuses bonus and SB_ShipManufacturerBonus.
 Iziko.shipmod has further examples.

 VariableStatType
 CollectorRange, CollectorSpeed, BlueprintChance, LootSoundWarning, LootDetectStrong, CantBuyEquipmentOrShip, BasicBlueprints, RepairOnScavenge